Sabayon/docker-builder-amd64/README.md

 - **PRESERVED_REBUILD**: 1/0 to Enable/Disable preserved rebuild compilation
 - **EMERGE_DEFAULTS_ARGS**: a list of commands that you might want to specify
 - **FEATURES**: you can override default FEATURES (like in Portage's make.conf)
+- **ARTIFACTS_DIR**: Copy emerge output files in this directory inside the container after all went as expected

 Sabayon related:
-- USE_EQUO: 1/0 Enable/Disable equo for installing the package dependencies (if you plan to use a pure gentoo repository, set it to 0, but the compilation process would be much longer)
+- **USE_EQUO: 1/0** Enable/Disable equo for installing the package dependencies (if you plan to use a pure gentoo repository, set it to 0, but the compilation process would be much longer)
 - **EQUO_INSTALL_ATOMS**: Install the latest version of the dependency packages
 - **EQUO_INSTALL_VERSION**: Install the specific version of the dependency packages
 - **EQUO_SPLIT_INSTALL**: Install all the packages separately one by one